ReactVision/viro/readmes/INSTALL.md

 ## Examples

-Please note that these examples are a bit old, the code targets an older version of viro before the NativeVision took over the project.
+Please note that these examples are a bit old, the code targets an older version of viro before the ReactVision took over the project.
 They will be updated soon!

 ## » [AR](https://viro-community.readme.io/docs/examples#ar-examples)